City-of-Helsinki/allu/README.md

 - search-service
 - external-service

-Starting class can be inside <name-of-service>/src/java/
+Starting class for each service can be found inside <name-of-service>/src/java/ You also need to install wkhtmltopdf and set it in /backend/pdf-service/src/resources/pd-service.properties.
+There you change pdf.generator to point where you installed wkhtmltopdf.
 If you want swagger to work you need to star:
 - supervision-api
 url to swagger: http://localhost:9040/api-docs/swagger.json